2018 Go Bowling at The Glen

 The 2018 Go Bowling at The Glen was a Monster Energy NASCAR Cup Series race held on August 5, 2018 at Watkins Glen International in Watkins Glen, New York.
 Contested over 90 laps on the 2.45 mi road course, it was the 22nd race of the 2018 Monster Energy NASCAR Cup Series season.
 Chase Elliott scored his first career win in this race after holding off a hard-charging Martin Truex Jr. who was the defending winner from last year.
 This was the final race for Brian France as the CEO of NASCAR, as he was arrested for DUI hours after the race occurred.
-Jim France was the CEO starting at Michigan.
+Jim France was the CEO starting from the Michigan race.